Background image

 • Bundle your policies: Bundling refers to when you purchase multiple lines of insurance from the same company.
 By giving them more business, insurers will usually reward you with discounts of up to 15%.
 The most common bundle is home and auto insurance, which isn’t available in Manitoba due to the province’s public car insurance system.
 However, if you have more than one property (like a cottage, condo, or income property) you could receive a discount by insuring them with the same company.

 • Compare rates: Comparing quotes online is a fast, convenient, and effective way to find the lowest possible insurance rate.
-RATESDOTCA’s free online quoter will scan offers from 50+ insurance providers and find the best offers for you, highlighting the one with the best coverage at the lowest rate.
+RATESDOTCA’s free online quoter will scan offers from dozens of insurance providers and finds the best offers for you, highlighting the one with the best coverage at the lowest rate.

 • Consent to a credit check: In Manitoba, insurance companies can do ‘soft’ credit inquiries (meaning it won’t affect your score) with your permission.
 Homeowners with excellent scores are eligible for discounts.